 We publish a national programme in advance of the stoppage period to give sufficient notice to our boating customers and businesses and agree stoppages to be included in the programme in the preceding summer.
 We finalise dates by considering traffic patterns, other nearby stoppages, alternative routes and the key national 'through routes' which are kept free of closures.

 Any closure must be of minimal duration and we may request certain conditions such as weekend opening or overnight working on longer jobs.
 Our standard stoppage tariff will not apply to marina connections, providing the closure is within normal stoppage programme and completed within the agreed time period.
-In the event that the developer may overrun the agreed stoppage period, the prior approval of Canal & River Trust MUST be obtained and if approved, charges will be payable by the developer as per the ['Code of Practice for Works affecting Canal & River Trust (formerly BW)'.]
+In the event that the developer may overrun the agreed stoppage period, the prior approval of Canal & River Trust MUST be obtained and if approved, charges will be payable by the developer as per the 'Code of Practice for Works affecting Canal & River Trust (formerly BW)'

-Where the applicant proposes an artificial or clay liner, it is not possible to construct a lay-bye marina without a significantly longer closure than that normally required for a standard marina connection.
+Where the applicant proposes an artificial or clay liner, it is not possible to construct a lay-by marina without a significantly longer closure than that normally required for a standard marina connection.
 It will be necessary for the applicant to satisfy Canal & River Trust that the proposed works affecting Canal & River Trust can be completed within the designated Stoppage Programme.

-A Full Closure of the canal should be considered to be a last resort and can only be entered onto the Stoppage Programme when all the following criteria are met:
+A full closure of the canal should be considered to be a last resort and can only be entered onto the Stoppage Programme when all the following criteria are met:

 At the earliest possible opportunity, the applicant is to confirm / establish the following: